Havelock Island: Geography

 The island belongs to the Ritchie's Archipelago and is located between Peel Island and Neil Island.

 Administration

-Politically, Swaraj Dweep is part of Port Blair taluk.
+Politically, Havelock Island is part of Port Blair taluk.

 Demographics

-The island's current population of 6,351 consists of mainly Bengali settlers.
+The island's population of 6,351 (as of 2011) consists of mainly Bengali settlers.
 Many of these settlers have East Bengali origin as these people were given settlement by the Indian government after the Partition of India in 1947.